zyzzyva99/burst.cr/README.md

 client.send_money(recipient: another_account_id, amount_nqt: two_burstcoins_in_nqt, secret_phrase: my_secret_phrase, fee_nqt: fee_in_nqt)
 ```

-There are lots more API calls and utilities, with more being added.
+There are many API calls and utilities, with more being added as development continues.
 Docs are coming soon, but for now, check out the specs for usage examples.

 ## Development